 7. Identity Theft and MBI Misuse

 Identity theft schemes use stolen Medicare Beneficiary Identifiers (MBIs) to bill for items and services never delivered.
-Following the MACRA 2015 SSN-removal transition, MBI confidentiality is itself a critical anti-fraud protection.
+Following the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) SSN-removal transition, MBI confidentiality is itself a critical anti-fraud protection.

 8. Skilled Nursing Facility (SNF) Billing Fraud